 Early Notables of the Geoffroys family (pre 1700)

-jurist & politician, known as "The Hanging Judge," Lord Chancellor of Britain; George Jeffreys (ca.1610-1685)...
-Another 33 words (2 lines of text) are included under the topic Early Geoffroys Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Geoffroys Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Geoffroys family to Ireland

 Some of the Geoffroys family moved to Ireland, but this topic is not covered in this excerpt.

 Another 56 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.